airtai/faststream/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-Please include a summary of the change and specify which issue is being addressed.
+Please include a summary of the changes and specify which issue is being addressed.
 Additionally, provide relevant motivation and context.

 Fixes # (issue number)